 English speakers learning Spanish should not confuse conocer with saber, another verb that can also be translated as "to know."
-The distinction between the two is covered in a separate lesson.
+The latter verb is often used when talking about knowing how to do something.

 Generally, conocer means "to know" in the sense of to understand or to recognize a person, place or thing: